-The fourth clade corresponds to the NBL1 gene, the founding member of the DAN gene family, and was recovered as monophyletic with strong support (pink clade; Fig. 1)(Supplementary Fig. S1C).
+The fourth clade corresponds to the NBL1 gene which was recovered with strong support (pink clade; Fig. 1)(Supplementary Fig. S1C).
 The conservation of the genes found up- and downstream provides further support for the identity of the NBL1 gene lineage (Fig. 2).
 The phylogenetic position of NBL1 is still a matter of debate because different phylogenetic hypotheses have been proposed in earlier studies.
 Nolan et al. (2014) recovered NBL1 as sister to the clade containing GREM1, GREM2, CER, and DAND5 gene lineages; whereas in Walsh et al. (2010) NBL1 sequences were recovered in a trichotomy with the GREM1/GREM2 and CER1/DAND5 clades.
 However, in support of our study Avsian-Kretchmer et al. (2004) recovered NBL1 as sister to the GREM gene lineages.

 The fifth clade corresponds to a well-supported group containing GREM gene lineages (shown in shades of green; Fig. 1).
 Within this clade, the monophyly of the GREM1 and GREM2 genes is well supported (Fig. 1).
 As in other cases, synteny analyses support the identity of both gene lineages (Fig. 3).
 We identified a clade that contains a single copy gene in lancelets and tunicates, which in turn was recovered as sister to the GREM2 clade (Supplementary Fig. S1D).
 The presence of a single copy gene in cephalochordates and urochordates is expected given that a previous study reported that the vertebrate GREM genes diversified as a product of the two rounds of whole-genome duplications early in vertebrate evolution (Singh et al. 2015; Sacerdot et al. 2018; Simakov et al. 2020), and cephalochordates and urochordates diverged from vertebrates before these whole-genome duplications.
 Unexpectedly, our phylogenetic analyses identified the presence of a third GREM gene lineage (GREM3) among gnathostome vertebrates that has not been described before (Fig. 1).
-This new gene lineage was recovered with strong support, and was identified in three distantly related species: elephant fish (Callorhinchus milii), spotted gar (Lepisosteus oculatus) and coelacanth (Latimeria chalumnae).
+This new gene lineage was recovered with strong support, and was identified in three distantly related species: elephant shark (Callorhinchus milii), spotted gar (Lepisosteus oculatus) and coelacanth (Latimeria chalumnae).
 Synteny analyses provide further support for the identity of this new lineage as genes found up- (RASGRP4, FAM98C and SPRED3) and downstream (RYR1, MAP4K1, and EIF3K) are conserved (Fig. 3).
 Moreover, we found that human orthologs of the genes syntenic to GREM3 mapped to chromosome 19, suggesting that this chromosome as the putative genomic location of the GREM3 gene in humans (Fig. 3).
 A similar differential retention of an ancestral gene in a small group of distantly related species has also been observed in other gene families (Wichmann et al. 2016).

+It is necessary to highlight that although we report disagreement in tree topologies between published studies and our results, phylogenetic trees are not always directly comparable as they have differences in the taxonomic and/or membership sampling, two factors known to affect phylogenetic inference.

 Definition of ancestral gene repertoires